15 March 2018 ||

 a local cache of all Nix-built artifacts.

-All that remains is to explictly tell Bazel to use exactly the GHC
+All that remains is to explicitly tell Bazel to use exactly the GHC

 version that was built using Nix.
 We could add GHC as an extra